Preparation

 Regen Potions

-Sustaining Potions in PotD and Empyrean Potions in HoH grant a potent regen effect.
+Sustaining Potions (PotD), Empyrean Potions (HoH), Orthos Potions (EO), and Pilgrim’s Potions (PT) grant a potent regen effect.
 These are extremely helpful to soloing especially, and you will want to have a lot of them going into a difficult floorset.
 Get them by trading potsherds to an NPC outside the dungeon.

 Farming Potsherds